pganalyze/pg_query.rs/README.md

 Thanks to [Paul Mason](https://github.com/paupino) for his work on [pg_parse](https://github.com/paupino/pg_parse) that this crate is based on.

-After version 0.6.0, Paul donated the pg_query crate to the pganalyze team. pg_parse is a lighter alternative that focuses on query parsing, while pg_query aims for feaure parity with the Ruby gem.
+After version 0.6.0, Paul donated the pg_query crate to the pganalyze team. pg_parse is a lighter alternative that focuses on query parsing, while pg_query aims for feature parity with the Ruby gem.

+## License

+PostgreSQL server source code, used under the [PostgreSQL license](https://www.postgresql.org/about/licence/).<br>
+Portions Copyright (c) 1996-2023, The PostgreSQL Global Development Group<br>
+Portions Copyright (c) 1994, The Regents of the University of California

+All other parts are licensed under the MIT license, see LICENSE file for details.<br>
+Copyright (c) 2021 Paul Mason <paul@form1.co.nz>
+Copyright (c) 2021-2023, Duboce Labs, Inc. (pganalyze) <team@pganalyze.com>